 Going to kindergarten is an important life event.
 Preschoolers can feel excited-and a bit worried, too.
 Families may have similar feelings.
 Preschool teachers want the children in their classrooms to be ready for kindergarten.
-Teachers will discuss the transition to kindergarten with parents at the second Parent/ Teacher Conference of the year.
+Teachers will discuss the transition to kindergarten with parents at the second Parent/ Teacher

+Conference of the year.
 In addition, a Family Engagement event may be scheduled to discuss transition activities as well.

-Parents of children who have an Individual Education Plan (IEP) and are transitioning into a district elementary program will be invited to participate in an IEP meeting in which this transition is planned for and discussed.
+Children who have an Individual Education plan and are transitioning into a district elementary program will be invited to participate in an additional meeting.
 Discussions will be held based on the child's current developmental status.
 Goals will be determined by the IEP Team collectively to assist children in being successful in kindergarten.